eclipse-cbi/jiro/README.md

       $ ./jenkins-cli.sh instances/<project_full_name> reload-jcasc-configuration

 * Safe restart / safe shutdown of Jenkins.
-All instances are configured with the ExitLifecyle, meaning that a restart is actually an shutdown, letting Kubernetes re-spawn a new container thanks to the restart policy of the StatefulSet.
+All instances are configured with the ExitLifecyle, meaning that a restart is actually a shutdown, letting Kubernetes re-spawn a new container thanks to the restart policy of the StatefulSet.

       $ ./jenkins-cli.sh instances/<project_full_name> safe-shutdown
       $ ./jenkins-cli.sh instances/<project_full_name> safe-restart